 - Sign up for leaf schedule Listserv email updates.

 - Missed a collection?
-Bag your leaves for the next weekly collection or wait for the second vacuum pass.
+Bag leaves for the next weekly collection or wait for the second vacuum pass.

 How to Prepare for Vacuuming

-- Remove stones, litter, branches and other debris from your leaves to prevent equipment damage and worker injuries.
+- Remove stones, litter, branches and other debris from leaves to prevent equipment damage and worker injuries.

 - Don’t place leaves in plastic bags or trash carts.

 - Never park your car on leaf piles — it’s a fire hazard.